-The Child Development Center is a part of the Childhood Education and Family Studies Department which resides in the College of Education.
+The Child Development Center is a part of the School of Teaching, Learning and Developmental Sciences which resides in the College of Education.
 Early Childhood Education and Family Development is a comprehensive major area of study.
 Common employment positions for our graduates are: preschool administrators, teachers, child life specialists in medical settings, infant-toddler specialists, school-age program directors and teachers, parent educators, intervention specialists in crisis agencies, nannies, and family activity specialists.
 Some graduates elect to pursue advance degrees in areas relating to children and families.

 The Child Development Center programs provide practicum experience for university students from the McQueary College of Health and Human Services (Departments of Consumer and Family Studies; Social Work; Health, Physical Education and Recreation, Psychology and Communication Sciences and Disorders) and the College of Education (Early Childhood Education and Special Education).

 The Child Development Center practices developmentally appropriate practice with young children.
 Developmentally appropriate practice, often shortened to DAP, is an approach to teaching grounded both in the research on how young children develop and learn and in what is known about effective early education.
 Its framework is designed to promote young children’s optimal learning and development.
 DAP involves teachers meeting young children where they are (by stage of development), both as individuals and as part of a group; and helping each child meet challenging and achievable learning goals.

 Child Development Center Mission Statement

 The mission of the Missouri State University Child Development Center is to provide a learning laboratory for students to observe young children and to participate in a high quality developmentally appropriate early childhood program for children 6 weeks to 5 years old.